 For online sellers shipping orders overseas, there are plenty of challenges – from translation to delivery, taxes to returns.

-But there’s one major issue that sometimes gets overlooked, and overlooking this fundamental issue could be costing online sellers hundreds, even thousands, of dollars.
+But there’s one major issue that sometimes gets overlooked, and overlooking this fundamental issue could be costing online sellers hundreds, even thousands, of pounds.

 We’re talking about the way online sellers receive income from the sales they’ve made on international marketplaces.
 When it comes to repatriating their marketplace revenues, that’s not a problem: Amazon and eBay (through PayPal) will send funds to your home bank account, converting into the right currency.
 But through your marketplace – and indeed your bank – you won’t get a competitive exchange rate.
 That’s where World First comes in.